SkinnersWinners/CrowdMovieTag/CrowdMovieTag/DevNotes/Notes.md

 - Add Full Model binding					--> Need Steve for updated model
 	- UserTags Table

++ Movie Details page
+	+ Bind Movie
+	+ Query for tags for that movie
+		+ May need a custom select method, probably not though
+	+ Add a tag for the movie
+		+ Authenticate!

 + Add database context
 	+ Movie